 2. Make a copy of the original image in the layers panel and make edits to the copy.

 3. The stamp tool can be effective for filling in part of an image, but make sure you’re not creating an undesired pattern as you reproduce pixels.

 4. Save often.
 If you make drastic changes save as a different name.
-I.e. image r1, r2, r3, etc.
+For example, image r1, r2, r3, etc.

 6. Use Photoshop for the correct purposes.
-I.e. don’t try to design a vector logo or lay out a brochure in Photoshop.
+For example, don’t try to design a vector logo or layout a brochure in Photoshop.

 7. Learn shortcut keys.
 You can find full lists on Adobe’s website.

 8. Type command + t to make the image adjustable.
 Right-click the adjustable image to quickly bring up some adjusting options.

 9. To quickly zoom in on an area hold command + space and move the arrow right.
 Move it left to zoom back out.

 10. Use command + z to toggle between the last action.
 Use command + option + z to go back several actions.

 11. When using the brush, right-click to quickly bring up brush options such as size and hardness.